Weight Loss Center

 - discuss preoperative diet, preoperative medications, what to expect the day of surgery and postoperative medications

 - Fourth Visit

-- meet with Nurse Practitioner to discuss supplementation following surgery
+- meet with Nurse Practitioner or Physician Assistant to discuss supplementation following surgery

 - you will not be scheduled for surgery until we have received approval from your insurance company

 - the surgeon will be able to review the procedure, answer questions, and ensure you're ready for surgery

 - Average of 66% excess weight loss at 3 years

 - Our program average is 55% in 6 months